-which is in contradiction with $\dist\left( \partial \M^{^n}, \upgamma\left( t \right)\right)$ achieving a minimum at $t_{_0}$. \end{proof} \begin{remark} The fact that the interior is geodesically convex combined with the fact that boundary is a null set and dynamical optimal plans are concentrated on geodesics enables us to invoke the exact same proof of equivalence of ``$\Ric \ge \K$ and $n \le \N$'' with ``$\CD^* \left(\K, \N \right)$ conditions'' to assert that $\M^{^n}$ is an $\RCD \left( \K, \N\right)$ space.
+$\BE\left(\K,\N\right)$ conditions can also unambiguously be defined for smooth functions that are supported in the interior.
+We will denote this function space by $\mathcal{D}^{^\infty}\left(\M^{^n} \right)$; the $\BE\left(\K,\N\right)$ conditions restricted to $\mathcal{D}^{^\infty}\left(\M^{^n} \right)$ are called \emph{smooth $\BE\left(\K,\N\right)$ conditions}. \begin{proposition} Suppose $\M^{^n}$ is a manifold possibly with boundary.
+Then, the \textsf{smooth} $\BE\left(\K,\N\right)$ ($n<\N$) conditions is equivalent to $\BERic \ge \K$ (both happening in the interior). \end{proposition} \begin{proof}[ \textbf{Proof}] Both these bounds are local.
+Any interior point admits a simply connected neighborhood in the interior on which the vector field $\vX$ is integrable.
+Thus, the equivalence follows from~\cite{Ledoux}. \end{proof} Since the proof of comparison theorem in its fullest is contingent upon convexity assumptions on the boundary (in some cases, only mean convexity and in some cases the positivity of the second fundamental form) and since the proof of rigidity will also require geodesic convexity of the interior (as we will soon see), we will set the following convexity assumption on the boundary for the rest of this section. \begin{definition}[Boundary convexity] In these notes, we say the boundary is convex whenever the second fundamental form of the boundary (as an embedded manifold in $\M$) is positive definite. \end{definition} It follows that when the boundary of $\M^{^n}$ is convex, then the interior is geodesically convex i.e. every geodesic joining two interior points lies entirely in the interior.
+Furthermore, any geodesic connecting two boundary points must have its interior included in the interior of $\M^{^n}$. \begin{remark} The fact that the interior is geodesically convex combined with the fact that boundary is a null set and dynamical optimal plans are concentrated on geodesics enables us to invoke the exact same proof of equivalence of ``$\Ric \ge \K$ and $n \le \N$'' with ``$\CD^* \left(\K, \N \right)$ conditions'' to assert that $\M^{^n}$ is an $\RCD \left( \K, \N\right)$ space.